 - Pasting huge log dumps inline.
 Trim to the relevant 50 lines.

-- Ignoring the model picker showing a fallback variant.
+- Ignoring the model picker showing a fallback model or a different reasoning mode after a cap.

 - Trying to “remind” the model of early turns by re-pasting them, which wastes more tokens.